Microneedling with PRP

 What is microneedling?

 Microneedling, on its own, is a collagen inducing procedure.
-To amplify the healing response in the dermis, we can now include PRP into the process of rejuvenating the skin.
+To amplify the healing response in the dermis, we can now include PRP in the skin rejuvenation process.
 PRP, or platelet-rich plasma, is an autologous serum that is made from your own blood.
-When applied to the skin prior to, during, or after microneedling, platelet-rich plasma and its subsequent growth factors are absorbed into the microchannels across the epidermis.
+When applied to the skin prior to, during, or after microneedling, the microchannels across the epidermis absorb the platelet-rich plasma and its subsequent growth factors.
+PRP is from the patients own blood, therefore, it is safe and there is virtually no risk of rejection or allergic reaction.

 What conditions does microneedling improve?

 Because microneedling brings forth a new influx of collagen into the skin, this treatment can be performed for a wide range of desired improvements.
 Some of our patients undergo microneedling, with or without PRP, as a way of managing the effects of UV damage and aging.
-Microneedling can also be used in the treatment of certain types of scars, such as acne scarring, and to improve the overall tone and texture of the skin.
+Additionally, microneedling can treat certain types of scars, such as acne scarring, and to improve the overall tone and texture of the skin.

-The size and portability of the sterile microneedling applicator allows us to treat various parts of the body in need of textural improvement.
+The size and portability of the sterile microneedling applicator allow Dr. Colvin to treat various parts of the body in need of textural improvement.
 Common areas of treatment include the:

-Prior to microneedling, we cleanse the skin and apply a topical numbing gel to the surface.
+Prior to microneedling, a SKIN Medical Spa staff member will cleanse the skin and apply a topical numbing gel to the surface.
 This anesthetic is allowed to absorb for about twenty minutes.
 If your microneedling treatment will include PRP, we will draw your blood at this time and process out the nutrient-rich platelets in a high-velocity centrifuge.

 Once microneedling begins, the applicator tip crosses over the epidermis, making controlled micro-injuries at the appropriate depth based on the treatment area.
 For example, needle-depth is adjusted lower for areas with less fatty tissue, such as the brow line.
 Needles penetrate deeper in areas such as the stomach.
 PRP may be applied to small areas during this process to allow the autologous serum to absorb immediately into the channels created.